amoeed299-sys/NN_Repository_Abdul-Moeed_Master_thesis_CoMe_Data_Driven_Thermal_Modeling_of_WAAM/README.md

 data/pre_processed
 This folder contains the preprocessed datasets for all 25 DOE simulations.
 Each DOE is stored as a separate Parquet file, for example:

 200_2.parquet

 200_4.parquet

 200_6.parquet

 400_2.parquet

 600_4.parquet

+800_8.parquet

+1000_6.parquet

 These (25) files contain the simulation data used for neural-network model training, validation, and testing.

+Each parquet file contains column wise information  for each experiment incluidng time, nodal coordinates (x,y,z), and temperature at each node in Kelvin.

+structure:  Node_ID, time, x, y, z, Temp_K